andreasmhallberg/readingnotes/Schulz, 1981. Diglossia and variation in formal spoken Arabic in Egypt.md

 - /q/ unique positions as level raiser.
 133

+- Verb forms
+  - Classical [Standard] verbs used most of the time by most speakers.
+135
+  - Use of *b-* nearly universal.
+No clear correlation with use of classical verbs.
+143
+  - 26 of 49 speakers never used iʿraab on verbs.
+137

 - Case:
   - "17 of 49 [speakers] used no iʿraab on nouns. [...]
 11 of 49 used used iʿraab more than 5% of the time".
 137
   - Nom and Gen – No difference in marking between definite and indefinite.